secretbosscode/nzbidx/README.md

 ### Use existing services

-Already running Postgres, Redis, or an OpenSearch/ElasticSearch instance?
+Already running Postgres or an OpenSearch/ElasticSearch instance?
 Create an override file and point `nzbidx` at your own services:

 ```yaml